ayaanmasarrat/casino-player-analytics-pipeline/README.md

 # Casino Player Analytics Pipeline

-A clean-room, end-to-end Python analytics pipeline for casino player data.
+A clean-room, end-to-end Python analytics pipeline for casino player data, inspired from a project in my last internship.
+Used the assistance of Cursor AI to help implement this project onto GitHub.
 Covers feature engineering, behavioural segmentation, and causal inference (propensity-score matching + difference-in-differences).